-The other key reason to remove the avocado’s pit is because it is the source of an oil-soluble compound known as Persin.
+Another reason to remove the avocado’s pit is because it’s the source of an oil-soluble compound known as Persin.
 This is the origin for avocado toxicity and why you may have heard about this fruit being harmful for pets.
-Just to be safe, also remove the peel or skin prior to serving.
+So remove the peel or skin prior to serving.

 Translation: If you want to share some avocado then be sure to properly prepare it and serve small portions.

 Nonetheless, too much guacamole can certainly make your dog gain unwanted weight.
 So, regularly providing your best buddy with too much of this fruit is a bad idea.

 Pet owners are notorious for giving out free advice, but their information usually comes from a very limited perspective.